 Wow, NPH, you followed up that appeal to talk about suicide with a quip about the balls to wear her dress!
 Insensitive much?

-That Birdman sketch was fine, but they really sold it with Miles Teller as the drummer.
+That Birdman sketch with NPH walking on stage in his briefs was fine, but they really sold it with Miles Teller as the drummer.

 Someone on the internet commented (can’t remember from where): “Thank God Margot Robbie is around to remind us how Emma Stone used to look when she was blonde.”
 (Or something along those lines.)
 Can’t believe I never noticed the resemblance before!